Amersfoort: Origin of the Keistad

 The nickname for Amersfoort, Keistad (boulder-city), originates in the Amersfoortse Kei, a 9 t boulder that was dragged from the Soest moors into the city in 1661 by 400 people because of a bet between two landowners.
 The people got their reward when the winner bought everyone beer and pretzels.
 Other nearby towns then nicknamed the people of Amersfoort Keientrekker (boulder-puller).
 This story embarrassed the inhabitants, and they buried the boulder in the city in 1672, but after it was found again in 1903 it was placed in a prominent spot as a monument.
 There are not many boulders in the Netherlands, so it can be regarded as an icon.

 Nieuw Amersfoort

 One of the six Dutch towns established in the 17th century in what is now Brooklyn was called "Nieuw Amersfoort" (New Amersfoort).
 The original patentees were Wolfert Gerritse van Kouwenhoven and Andries Hudde.
 Unlike other Dutch names which were retained up to the present, Nieuw Amersfoort is now called "Flatlands".

-In the 18th century the city flourished because of the cultivation of tobacco, but from about 1800 onwards began to decline.
+In the 18th century, the city flourished because of the cultivation of tobacco, but from about 1800 onwards began to decline.

-The decline was halted by the establishment of the first railway connection in 1863, and, some years later, by the building of a substantial number of infantry and cavalry barracks, which were needed to defend the western cities of the Netherlands.
+The decline was halted by the establishment of the first railway connection in 1863, and some years later, by the building of a substantial number of infantry and cavalry barracks, which were needed to defend the western cities of the Netherlands.

-After the 1920s growth stalled again, until in 1970 the national government designated Amersfoort, then numbering some 70,000 inhabitants, as a "growth city".
+After the 1920s, growth stalled again; in 1970, the national government designated Amersfoort, then numbering some 70,000 inhabitants, as a "growth city".